Jag9975/Hack-Davis-2020-/README.md

 no charge.

 # Google Custom Search
-Our google custom search searches through the following websites while looking for the keyword received from the user
+Our google custom search searches through the following websites under the selected category and lists the best match found.

 ## General
  * www.khanacademy.org